Session Rate: $100/hour + Travel Fee for Outcalls for In-person Sessions; $50/hour for Virtual Sessions

 Purpose and mission:

 You deserve to be taken care of, and no one else is going to do it for you.
+The responsibility and the power to do that lies only within yourself.
 Cultivating the skills to nurture and love yourself is the best gift you can ever give yourself and will give you the strength and peace of mind to be able to handle whatever life throws your way.

 Come see for yourself how this practice can benefit every area of your life!
 I look forward to seeing you embark on this journey of growth and self discovery!